vvangelovski/django-audit-log/docs/usage.rst

 Tracking changes on a model
 ----------------------------

-In order to enable change tracking on a model, the models needs to have a property of type ``audit_log.models.managers.AuditLog`` attached::
+In order to enable change tracking on a model, the model needs to have a property of type ``audit_log.models.managers.AuditLog`` attached::